BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 <a name="top"></a>

-# **URGENT - The readme has been updated as of August 13, 2023 at 9:10 p.m Eastern Standard Time.
-Apparently, the prior instructions didn't upgrade "pip" first and, moreover, installed requirements.txt first, which overrode some of the packages that PyTorch + CUDA needed...follow the new instructions.**
+# **URGENT - The readme has been updated as of August 13, 2023 at 9:10 p.m Eastern Standard Time...FOLLOW THE NEW INSTRUCTIONS.**

 # ChromaDB Plugin for LM Studio